rlorigro/verl-tool/eval_service/README.md

 How to convert megatron/vllm model ckpt to huggingface ckpt:
 - `backend` is the training backend, either `fsdp` or `megatron`
-- `hf_model_path` is the backbone model path that training started from
+- `hf_model_path` is the backbone model path that training started from.
 - `hf_upload_path` is the model path that training started from
 - `local_dir` is the model path that training started from
 - `target_dir` is the local hugging face model that you want to save to